Previous dayApril 14, 2026Next day

 10.9 km3III-✓ ReviewedUSGS →

-On April 14, 2026, worldwide seismic activity registered a magnitude 3.1 earthquake 16 km SE of Silver Springs, Nevada at 20:45 UTC.
+This magnitude 3.1 event was detected 16 km SE of Silver Springs, Nevada on April 14, 2026, with origin time 20:45 UTC.
 It arrived roughly 19 hours after a larger magnitude 5.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
 Maximum shaking intensity peaked at MMI 3.2 (light).
 A small number of nearby observers (3) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 10.9 km depth.
+The event originated approximately 10.9 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 39.322°, -119.069°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14